TomIrmler/NodeMCU-Dashboard/README.md

 # NodeMCU-Dashboard
-A dashboard/clock for the desk, powered by an NodeMCU microcontroler
+A dashboard/clock for the desk, powered by an NodeMCU microcontroler.